 Example 1: The Certified Expert Directory

-This is a great directory to add to your site if you’re selling a certification program, like we’ve done with our AccessAlly Certified Partners & Advocates.
+This is a great directory to add to your site if you’ve created an online certification program, like we’ve done with our AccessAlly Certified Partners & Advocates.
 Course graduates receive an invitation to create a profile and be featured in the online directory.